 The individual needs of students who qualify for special education services will be met through their Individual Education Plans (IEP's).
-CCCS works to ensure equality of opportunity, full participation, independent living, and economic self-sufficiency for children with disabilities and exceptionalities.
-CCCS is a full inclusion school.
-All teachers work with on-going Special Education teacher support to offer an appropriate level of learning with accommodations and modifications provided by the special education teacher.
-Students with IEP's are expected to achieve at a level commensurate with his or her ability; IEP goals and objectives may include assistance through accommodations, differentiated instruction, modifications, and/or related services as needed.
+CCCS works to ensure equality of opportunity, full participation and high-quality, relevant learning for children with disabilities and exceptionalities.
+CCCS is an inclusion school.
+All teachers work with on-going Special Education teachers and Educational Assistant supports to offer an appropriate level of learning with accommodations and modifications provided as per IEP.
+Students with IEPs are expected to achieve at a level commensurate with his or her ability; IEP goals and objectives may include assistance through accommodations, differentiated instruction, modifications, and/or related services as needed.